mendix/docs/content/developerportal/deploy/migrating-to-v4.md

     ![Status of the Migration](attachments/migrating-to-v4/migration-status.png)

 {{% alert type="info" %}}
-File and row counts may be slightly off if the v3 app is running during the replication.
+File and row counts may not be completely accurate if the v3 app is running during the replication.
 File sync is refreshed on every sync run (there is a 5 minute pause between the stop of the previous one and start of the new one).

-By comparison, the database dump-restore is refreshed only twice when the actual process is run on start and on stop, as mentioned above.
+For the database dump-restore process, the counts are refreshed only twice – when the actual process is run on start and on stop, as mentioned above.
 {{% /alert %}}

 ### 4.4 Testing the Replicated Data